assist-software/java-masterclass-challenge-2022/README.md

 ***
 > Clone the repository

-> Go through you code and identify something you think can be improved
+> Go through the code and identify something you think can be improved

-> Identify code smells such as Long Method
+> Identify code smells such as: Long Method, Large Class, Inappropriate Intimacy, Speculative Generality etc

 > Use any libraries if necessary to want to make code more readable and easy-to-understand